The Realities Behind Extraordinary Circumstances

 When understanding your rights, the first step is understanding what “extraordinary circumstances” are, as defined by EU Regulation 261/2004.

-Four criteria must be met for a flight problem to qualify as an extraordinary circumstance.
+Four criteria must be met for a flight problem to qualify as an extraordinary circumstance

 - Unforeseeable: Was the cause of disruption outside of anyone’s control?

-- External: Did the issue occur outside the airline’s sphere of influence?
+Such as : Wildfire, Floods and other Acts of god. - External: Did the issue occur outside the airline’s sphere of influence?

-- Unavoidable: Did all necessary precautions to prevent the disruption occur properly?
+Such as : Labour disputes. - Unavoidable: Did all necessary precautions to prevent the disruption occur properly?

 - Unexpected: Was the cause due to something unpredictable?
+Such as : COVID-19

-Extraordinary circumstances can range from air traffic control delays and safety-related reasons like bird strikes or bad weather conditions to political unrest or natural disasters all scenarios where it would be unreasonable to hold an airline liable.
+Extraordinary circumstances can range from air traffic control delays and safety-related reasons like bird strikes or bad weather conditions to political unrest or natural disasters, all scenarios where it would be unreasonable to hold an airline liable.

 It’s also important to note that airline staff or technical difficulties do not count as extraordinary circumstances and do not exempt airlines from providing compensation.